lyleresnick/lyleresnick.github.io/_posts/2017-05-13-Solving-a-Complex-UITableView.md

 You can see that the output has repetitions of Transaction Type Groups and each of those has repetitions of Date groups.
 You cannot map the original data set, by index, with the data to be displayed by the tableView.
 There are more rows in the display than in the original data streams.

-You cannot rely on a function of the index to determine the cell type for any given index and you cannot rely on the builtin section support, because you have to implement section headers, subheaders, subfooters and footers.
+You cannot rely on a function of the index to determine the cell type for a given index and you cannot rely on the builtin section support, because you have to implement section Headers, Subheaders, Subfooters and Footers.

-When things get this complex, a different solution is mandated.
-By the way,  Android ListViews and RecyclerViews do not have builtin support for sections.
+When things get this complex, a different kind of solution is necessary.

 ## A Different Perspective

 Another way to think about the task is this: you are going to transform the input data stream to an output stream and then print it on paper, or at least on a web page, of whatever length you require.
-The trick is to not commit to the actual output - its just an abstraction.
+The trick is to not commit to the actual output styling - its just an abstraction.
 Once you have created the output data stream,  you just have to collect it in such a way that the tableView can easily display the output.

 I will demonstrate this in a demo app that you can find at [**ReportTableAdapterDemo**](https://github.com/lyleresnick/ReportTableAdapterDemo).